wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/2-base-controls.md

    There are certainly some properties we'll go back and change, such as calculating a total and writing the OnSelect formula for the buttons and icon.
 But building out the controls and design first is common in app building.
 That allows you to concentrate on one thing at a time.
 First the design and ensuring you have all the controls you need, and then the technical aspects and the logic.

    There are still more controls we need to add, but all of them are inside of the gallery.
 To add a control inside a gallery, ensure you're selecting the first item and then insert as normal.
 If you don't see the control repeated for every line in the gallery, delete the control and try again.
 When this happens, it's typically because the entire gallery is selected instead of just the first item of the gallery.
 If the whole gallery is selected and you attempt to add a control in the gallery, it will add the control outside the gallery.
-That won't work for what we're doing in this scenario.
+That will not work for what we're doing in this scenario.

    In the screenshot below, you can see only the first item is selected.
 This is what it should look like when adding controls in your gallery.